Mayor of Lao tourist town hit by poisoning promises justice for victims

 6 foreign tourists were killed by tainted alcohol after a night out.

-The mayor of the Lao tourist town of Vang Vieng has promised justice for the six foreign tourists who died after consuming drinks suspected of being laced with methanol on a night out in the riverside backpacker hub, the Laotian Times newspaper reported.
+Business owners in the Lao tourist town of Vang Vieng say they are already seeing a decline in revenue after foreign tourists consumed drinks suspected of being laced with methanol on a night out in the riverside backpacker hub, as the town’s mayor reportedly promised justice for six victims of the incident.

 District mayor Bounchan Malavong told media on the weekend that authorities had responded quickly to the deaths, investigating and taking measures including inspecting restaurants and entertainment venues to ensure that safety standards are upheld and to protect tourists.

-“Bounchan Malavong … addressed the media about the ongoing investigation and the measures being taken to bring justice to the deceased,” the newspaper reported.
+“Bounchan Malavong … addressed the media about the ongoing investigation and the measures being taken to bring justice to the deceased,” the Laotian Times newspaper reported.

 “The mayor acknowledged that the incident has negatively impacted the image of tourism in Vang Vieng and Laos but reassured the public that tourism in the area remains strong, with both domestic and international visitors continuing to come.”